LibraryOfCongress/data-exploration/pages/apidocs/pagination.md

 keywords: pagination, pages, query, results, api
 last_updated: Dec 19, 2017
 tags:
-summary: "The API returns items in pages or results, rather than all of the results at once. "
+summary: "The API returns items in pages or results, rather than all of the results at once.
+This page has since been superceded by [https://www.loc.gov/apis/json-and-yaml/working-within-limits/](https://www.loc.gov/apis/json-and-yaml/working-within-limits/#deep-paging)."
 sidebar: apidocs_sidebar
 permalink: pagination.html
 folder: apidocs